5TH ANNUAL

 14:10

-Fireside Chat: Geopatriation Strategies to Mitigate Geopolitical Cyber Risks
+Fireside Chat: Mitigating Geopolitical Cyber Risks with Geopatriation Approaches

 In today’s volatile geopolitical landscape and rising concerns over data sovereignty, enterprises are forced to geopatriate workloads to sovereign clouds to counter geopolitical threats.
 This session will give insight to how CISOs in Singapore navigating data sovereignty, regional alliances, and resilient architectures amid Indo-Pacific tensions.